-This course introduces the student to the career selection process and the realities of the working world.
-Students learn how to complete several self-assessments, explore career options, and create career plans, as they plan for post-secondary education and their career goals.
+This course is required of all students seeking a sequence in Technology, Project Lead the Way or Business.
+The course introduces the student to the career selection process and the realities of the working world.
+Students learn how to complete a number of self-assessments, explore career options, and create career plans, as they plan for post-secondary education and their career goals.
 In addition to resume writing and interview preparation, students will learn to select, apply for, and maintain employment.
-Students will also learn about leadership ethics, transferable skills, "grit" and mindset.
+In the financial planning units topics will cover financial planning, budgeting, investing, using credit wisely and insurance.
+Focus is also placed on managing personal financial resources such as savings and checking accounts.